MrSherlockHolmes/HashTest/README.md

-# HashTest
+# Syntax
-I'm testing making great hash algorithms.
+A test project.